-The first LLP created is Woodside Avenue Developments LLP (WAD LLP) which is a partnership between Aspect (Eastleigh) Ltd and VIVID.
+Woodside Avenue Developments LLP (WAD LLP) is a partnership between Aspect (Eastleigh) Ltd and VIVID.
 This will deliver a 100 unit development on Woodside Avenue in Eastleigh.
-The Council funds this partnership using a capital housing grant which gets approval at Cabinet.
+The Council funds this partnership using a capital housing grant.
 The Council in return have a 90% charge over the profits of WAD LLP and the grant has protections in place to ensure delivery of the development.